 Participants were selected through purposive sampling based on their active engagement with the sites.

-Comparative Analysis: Readings of studies on other Hindu pilgrimage sites (Varanasi, Khajuraho, Puri) and concepts from heritage conservation, contestation (Gahalot & Gupta 2024), and performance studies (Shinde 2010; Mason 2009) were used to contextualize findings.
+Comparative Analysis: Readings of studies on other Hindu pilgrimage sites (Varanasi, Khajuraho, Puri) and concepts from heritage conservation, contestation (Gahalot & Gupta 2024), and performance studies (Shinde 2010; Mason 2009) were used to contextualize the findings.

-The research employs a qualitative, interpretive methodology that integrates archival research, spatial documentation, and ethnography.
+As can be seen, this research employs a qualitative, interpretive methodology that integrates archival research, spatial documentation, and ethnography.
 This mixed-method approach is justified by the subject matter: Placemaking in Braj is enacted across a layered heritage where tangible structures, ritual practices, and narratives interweave to shape spatial identity.

 Textual Authority: Archival research establishes the mythological and scriptural foundation (e.g., Garga Samhita, Puranas) that imbues the geography with meaning, defining it as the earthly stage for Krishna's divine play (līlā).